14 Combined Loads

 \(\begin{aligned}& \sum F_x=R_x+1500 lb=0\quad\rightarrow\quad R_x=V_x=-1500 lb \\& \sum F_z=R_z+900{~lb}=0 \quad\rightarrow\quad R_z=V_z=-900{~lb}\end{aligned}\)

 The torque is the moment about the longitudinal axis (MRy).
 We find it by applying the moment equilibrium equation for the y axis.
-Note that in the FBD, the direction of MRY is assumed to act counterclockwise around the y axis when viewing from the positive end to the negative (right to left).
+Note that on the FBD, the direction of MRY is assumed to act counterclockwise around the y axis when viewing from the positive end to the negative (right to left).

 \(\sum M_y=M_{Ry}+(900{~lb})(18{~in.})=0 \quad\rightarrow\quad M_{Ry}=T=-16,200{~lb\ in} \\\)The negative result means that the torque acting at the cut side of the FBD we drew is clockwise around the y axis when viewing from the positive side towards the negative (right to left).